cse264/final-project-f24-kltrn/README.md

 ### Running the project
+First you must create an .env file in your repository with the environmental variables MONGO_URI, CLIENT_ID, and CLIENT_SECRET.
+To get the MONGO_URI, accept my invitation to the MonogDB '264FinalProject' cluster.
+When signed in, select the Cluster, click 'Connect', then select 'Drivers' -> 'Node.js 6.7 or later'.
+There should be a connection string that looks something like:

+mongodb+srv://tas325:<db_password>@264finalproject.jpwxa.mongodb.net/?retryWrites=true&w=majority&appName=264FinalProject

+In this example tas325 is my username but you should change it to yours and replace <db_password> with whatever password you chose.
+Also make sure to go to the 'Network Access' tab and add your current IP address (MongoDB should have a button that automically does this if it sees your current IP address isn't in the database).

+For CLIENT_ID and CLIENT_SECRET go to the Google Cloud Console.
+Everyone should have been added to the '264FinalProject' project as an owner.
+Go to 'APIs and Services' -> 'Credentials' -> 'Web Client 1'.
+You can find the client id and secret on that page.

+Once you add those three environmental variables you should be able to run the project.

 Make sure you are in the final-project-f24-kltrn folder.
 Run `npm install` and then `npm run dev`.

 ### Build a web app in a team of 4-5